-Taking corporate minutes may once have been viewed as a ministerial practice but now it is seen as more of an art form.
+Taking corporate minutes has "evolved from a ministerial practice to more of an 'art form.'"
 It requires skill, care, and - especially - understanding of how regulators, other third parties, future boards, and the public may use or review these important documents.